rodekruis/IBF-system/README.md

 Please read the troubleshoot guidlelines to support the insatllation of IBF in the [TROUBLESHOOT.md](/docs/TROUBLESHOOT.md)

-## Integration tests

-### Cypress (THE USE OF CYPRESS IS DEPRECATED FOR IBF)

-We use Cypress for automated integration testing in this project.
-Installation:

-0. (Potentially on Ubuntu?:
-   `sudo apt-get install libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2 libxtst6 xauth xvfb`)

-1. In root folder `npm install --only=dev`

-   - This should download and install Cypress
-   - If it fails, find out why and/or install Cypress in some other way (e.g.
-     `npm install cypress`)

-2. Set necessary environment variables by copying `cypress.env.json.example` to `cypress.env.json` and filling in the variables.

-3. Run `npm run cypress:open`

-   - When the Cypress window opens click on 'Run X integration specs'
-   - Alternatively run `npm run cypress:start` to run from commandline

 ## Releases

 See notable changes and the currently released version in